Welcome to U12

 Are there different divisions?

 Yes.
-At U12 there is a Blue (previously Gold) division and a White (previously Silver) division.
+At U12 there is a Gold division and a Silver division (also called Blue and White).
 Boys and girls now play separately (no co-ed division).

 How many teams will there be?